section-engineering-education/engineering-education/content/articles/implementing-bagging-algorithms-in-python/index.md

 To download the diabetes dataset, click [here](https://drive.google.com/file/d/1d8j3lAmVFbwRpxyAYY2RmFMtFwTOoSAp/view?usp=sharing).

 #### Loading the dataset
-We will use the Pandas library to load the dataset that we have downloaded using the link above.
+We will use the Pandas library to load the dataset we downloaded using the link above.

 Let us import Pandas